jaspector

 Any erection, construction, reconstruction, alteration, conversion, or maintenance of a building, fence over four feet, retaining wall over four feet, or similar work requires a city permit. citeturn13view0

-Typical processing time is Not published; applicants should call the department for current review timelines. citeturn9view0.
+Building permit processing times in Ashland, MO typically run Not published; applicants should call the department for current review timelines. citeturn9view0.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Ashland, MO.
 The following work is generally exempt: One-story detached accessory structures up to 200 square feet (provided sleep consistent setbacks) and portable buildings defined by the IRC are exempt from plan submission; verify each exemption with Community Development because detailed exemptions are in the code text. citeturn13view0.
+When in doubt, confirm with the local building department before starting work.